colehaus/colex/content/posts/quorum/main.md

 # Quorum

 <blockquote>
-<a href="#arg-map" id="quorum-def">The minimum number of members who must be
-present at the meetings</a> of a deliberative assembly for business to be validly transacted is the *quorum* of the assembly.
+[The minimum number of members who must be present at the meetings](#arg-map){#quorum-def} of a deliberative assembly for business to be validly transacted is the *quorum* of the assembly.
 The requirement of a quorum is a protection against totally unrepresentative action in the name of the body by an unduly small number of persons. [@ronr]